goutil/arrays/README.md

 # arrays
-A bunch of Go utility functions for arrays.
+A bunch of array-related functions for the Go language.